Exercise helps ease arthritis pain and stiffness

 Range-of-motion exercises

-These exercises relieve stiffness and increase your ability to move your joints through their full range of motion.
-These exercises might include movements such as raising your arms over your head or rolling your shoulders forward and backward.
-In most cases, these exercises can be done daily.
+These exercises lessen stiffness and put joints through their full range of motion.
+Examples of these exercises are stretching arms up high or rolling shoulders forward and backward.
+Most of these exercises can be done every day.

 Strengthening exercises